 - Wish Upon A Star- This event provides Christmas gifts to children in need in our community, through coordination with Mercy Services.

-- Transfer Orientation- Members assist with orientation events for transfer students in January.
+- Transfer Orientation- Members assist with orientation events for transfer students in August and January.

 - Mercy Kids Day- Local children are invited to campus for a variety of fun and educational activities, through coordination with Mercy Services.